-A mobile home can now be the home you live in all your life.
+A mobile home can the home you live in all your life, especially now.
 In the past, mobile homes were sometimes considered transitional, temporary housing.
 Today, they are an investment for many families.

 We are often told we have to have a bigger or more expensive home and that we should not be satisfied with the first home we buy.
 But when it comes to your home, you decide.
 If you love your home, then you love it.
 You don’t have to have a bigger, newer home.
 Your home has character.
 Your home is YOURS.